Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Timeout manager removed

-With all currently-supported transports now supporting native delayed delivery, the [timeout manager](/nservicebus/messaging/timeout-manager.md) is no longer needed.
+All supported transports now support native delayed delivery, so the [timeout manager](/nservicebus/messaging/timeout-manager.md) is no longer necessary.
 Any calls to `EndpointConfiguration.TimeoutManager()` and `EndpointConfiguration.UseExternalTimeoutManager()` can safely be removed.

 ### Data migration